durangoretro/web/docs/tools/nanoboot.md

 Originally designed to work _reliably_ on a **1 MHz** computer, which is the minimum expected for any 6502 system, each bit takes a total of **80 µS**, of which the `SERCLK` pulse is kept for at least **15 µS** as before.
 After all 8 bits are transmitted, an extra **125 µS delay** is specified.

 However, unlike the header trasnmission, **page boundary crossing** may happen and **extra delay** must be added, especially if some kind of _feedback_ is desired.
 Originally stated at 1 mS, current version specifies **2 mS** allowing for graphic screens to be updated.

+!!! note

+	Albeit most transmissions will be _page-aligned_, note that this 2 mS delay is not necessarily done every 256 transmitted bytes, but **ever the next received byte will be stored at `$xx00`**, when the actual page boundary is crossed.

 All of this means the _nominal_ rate is **12.5 kbit per second**, although the needed overhead will get the _actual_ transfer rate a bit **over 1 KByte per second**, which is reasonable for its purpose.